 Struggling with how to add Click to Tweet boxes to WordPress?
 You know, those quote boxes where your readers can click to instantly share the relevant text to Twitter?
-They look something like this:

 They’re a great way to get more shares on Twitter and boost your social traffic.
 But, if you want to add Click to Tweet boxes to WordPress, you’re going to need a third-party plugin or tool to get the job done.

 In this post, I’ll give you 5 different Click to Tweet plugins, covering both free and premium options.
 I’ll also give you short tutorials for some of the plugins showing you exactly how to add your Click to Tweet text to WordPress.